arkency/posts/posts/2013-07-13-ruby-and-aop-decouple-your-code-even-more.md

 tags: [ 'ruby', 'AOP' ]
 ---

-As programmers, we greatly care about design of our applications.
-We can spend hours, arguing about solutions that we dislike and refactoring our code to loose coupling and weaken dependencies between our objects.
+We, programmers, care for our applications' design greatly.
+We can spend hours arguing about solutions that we dislike and refactoring our code to loose coupling and weaken dependencies between our objects.

-Unfortunately, there are the Dark Parts in our apps.
-Like persistence, networking, logging, notifications... that parts are scattered in our code - we have to explicitly specify dependencies to them in domain objects.
+Unfortunately, there are Dark Parts in our apps - persistence, networking, logging, notifications... these parts are scattered in our code - we have to specify explicit dependencies between them and domain objects.

-Is there something that can be done about it?
+Is there anything that can be done about it or is the real world a nightmare for purists?
-Or we have to live in this purist's nighmare?
 Fortunately, a solution exists.
-Ladies and gentlemans, we present an aspect-oriented programming!
+Ladies and gentlemen, we present aspect-oriented programming!

 <!-- more -->

 ## A bit of theory

-Before we dive into fascinating world of AOP, we need to grasp some concepts which are crucial to this paradigm.
+Before we dive into the fascinating world of AOP, we need to grasp some concepts which are crucial to this paradigm.

-When we look at our app, we can split it in to two parts: <strong>aspects</strong>
+When we look at our app we can split it into two parts: <strong>aspects</strong>
 and <strong>components</strong>.
-Basically, components are parts we can easily encapsulate into some kind of code abstraction - a method, object or procedure.
+Basically, components are parts we can easily encapsulate into some kind of code abstraction - a methods, objects or procedures.
-Application's logic is a great example of component.
+The application's logic is a great example of a component.
-Aspects, on the other hand, can not be simply isolated in code - they're things like our Dark Parts, or somehow more abstract things - like 'coupling', 'efficiency'.
+Aspects, on the other hand, can't be simply isolated in code - they're things like our Dark Parts or even more abstract concepts - such as 'coupling' or 'efficiency'.
-Aspects cross-cut our application - when we're using some kind of persistence (like a database), or network communication (like ZMQ sockets) we have to create a dependency with them when we need to use it in our components.
+Aspects cross-cut our application - when we use some kind of persistence (e.g. a database) or network communication (such as ZMQ sockets) our components need to know about it.

-Aspect-oriented programming is an approach to get rid of cross-cuts by separating
+Aspect-oriented programming aims to get rid of cross-cuts by separating
-<i>aspect code</i> from <i>component code</i> and inject our aspects in certain <i>join points</i>
+<i>aspect code</i> from <i>component code</i> using injections of our aspects in certain <i>join points</i>
 in our component code.
-An idea comes from Java community and it may sound a bit scary at first, but [before you start hating](http://andrzejonsoftware.blogspot.com/2011/07/stop-hating-java.html) - read an example and everything should be more clear.
+The idea comes from Java community and it may sound a bit scary at first but [before you start hating](http://andrzejonsoftware.blogspot.com/2011/07/stop-hating-java.html) - read an example and everything should get clearer.

 ## Let's start it simple

 Imagine: You build an application which stores code snippets.
-You can start one of the usecases like that:
+You can start one of the usecases this way:

 ```
 #!ruby